 Martha Stewart is an American television personality, writer, and entrepreneur.
 She rose to fame with her books on home decorating, cooking, and entertaining, and her title as CEO of Martha Stewart Living Omnimedia.
-Due to charges related to insider trading of which she was found guilty, Stewart resigned from her position as CEO but later rejoined as the chairman once again in 2012.
+Due to insider trading of which she was guilty, Stewart resigned from her position as CEO but later rejoined as the chairman once again in 2012.

 Stewart was born August 3, 1941 in Jersey City, New Jersey.
 She was involved in fashion shows and TV and print advertisements at an early age.
 Stewart attended Barnard College where she earned her degree in European and architectural history in 1962.
 It was at Barnard College she met her first husband, Andy Stewart, who was a Yale law student.
-The two married in 1961, and welcomed their daughter, Alexis Stewart, six years later.
+The two married in 1961, and gave birth to their daughter, Alexis Stewart six years later.

 It wasn’t all smooth sailing for Stewart.
-Soon after she rose to fame, her husband divorced her after a three-year separation.
-In 2002, rumors surfaced about her being involved in insider trading.
+Soon after Stewart rose to fame, her husband divorced her after a three-year separation.
+In 2002, rumors surfaced about Stewart being involved in insider trading.
 She was under investigation for selling shares of ImClone Systems just before the FDA’s refusal to approve the company’s new cancer drug.
-She resigned from the board of directors of the New York Stock Exchange during the investigation.
-One year later, Stewart was charged with securities fraud, conspiracy, obstruction of justice, and giving false statements to the FBI.
+Stewart resigned from the board of directors of the New York Stock Exchange during the investigation.
+One year later, Stewart was charged with securities fraud, conspiracy, obstruction of justice, and giving false statement to the FBI.
 Though she pleaded innocent to the 41-page indictment charging her with criminal action, she was found guilty of conspiracy, obstruction of justice, and two counts of giving false statements.
-She was sentenced to prison for five months, followed by two years of supervised release,five months of which she served under house arrest.
+She was sentenced to prison for five months, in which she served under house arrest.